Our Outreach Ministries are a way of serving others.

 Christ Church is the co-founder of this 30+ year ministry that serves the impoverished families and individuals of the greater Norcross area.
 The core mission of NCM is the provision of food and clothing, and the assistance with shelter and utility bills.
 Multiple outreach programs throughout the year at Christ Church support NCM.
 They are a 501(c)(3) organization.

-Christ Church Episcopal is committed to supporting the Norcross Cooperative Ministry through food drives, toy drives at Christmas and recruiting volunteers as well as providing financial support each year as part of our Outreach budget.
-Contact Mary Ann Fair or Myrna Campbell-Kelly for more information.
+Christ Church Episcopal is committed to supporting the Neighborhood Cooperative Ministry through food drives, toy drives at Christmas and recruiting volunteers as well as providing financial support each year as part of our Outreach budget.
+Contact Mary Ann Fair for more information.

 NCM is excited to begin work on a new campaign called RESTORING HOPE.
 The plan has three parts: Transform Lives, Provide New and Expanded Services, and Educate and Communicate.

-For more information on ways you can help, please see the NCM website at: www.norcrossco-op.org or call 770-263-8268
+For more information on ways you can help, please see the NCM website at: www.ourncm.org

 This ministry was founded by Christ Church in 1991.
 The mission of Rainbow Village is to transform the lives of homeless families with children by providing a stable community and services that instill initiative and accountability for future generations.
 Multiple outreach programs throughout the year at Christ Church help support Rainbow Village, including donations of furniture and household goods, and monetary gifts through Mission of Mercy collections.
 They are a 501(c)(3) organization.